-Taking the above into consideration Jacobs has updated base maintenance costs using the same assumptions as in the 2015 study with a correction for forex movements since then and has also applied a standard CPI cost escalation, which is appropriate for the industry.
+Taking the above into consideration Jacobs has updated base maintenance costs using assumptions that better reflect industry practice with a correction for forex movements since then and has also applied a standard CPI cost escalation, which is appropriate for the industry.
 A key difference to last year's review is that only the parts component of the O&M was escalated by forex movements.
 Jacobs estimated the parts component to comprise 70% of the total O&M cost, with the remaining 30% being attributed to labour costs and hence not subject to movements in forex.
 This estimate is based on Jacobs' experience in the field, which also includes conducting detailed reviews of O&M budgets for gas-fired generators in the Western Australian market.